 Analyze investments quickly with ratios.

-Stock analysis can seem like a dark cave, but fundamental analysis and ratio study can improve investment success.
-Ratio analysis isn’t only for individual stock pickers, this type of study also benefits fund investors.
+Stock picking can seem confusing, but using fundamental analysis and ratios can help you find long-term investing opportunities.
+Ratio analysis isn’t only for individual stock pickers, as this type of study also benefits fund investors.
 Financial ratios are used to compare stocks with peers and within an industry; some of the stats based on historical performance can yield a deeper understanding of asset value.
-Research can lead to stock picks that are reasonably valued with room to grow.
+While fundamental analysis may not guarantee a stock’s future success, it can serve as a useful way to measure it.
 Here are eight key investment ratios that will open the door to superior stock and fund analysis.

-Robert Johnson, professor of finance at Creighton University and co-author of “Strategic Value Investing: Techniques from the World’s Leading Value Investors of All Time” touts the benefits of share price divided by sales per share, commonly referred to as the price-to-sales ratio.
+Robert Johnson, professor of finance at Creighton University in Omaha, Nebraska, touts the benefits of calculating a stock’s price divided by sales per share, commonly referred to as the price-to-sales ratio.
 “The price-to-sales ratio is used by analysts who want to eliminate some of the distortions that can result in company earnings,” Johnson says.
-It’s a useful ratio whether a company has earnings, cash flow or even positive book value since sales is always a positive number.
-This ratio is commonly used when valuing a service business for a merger or acquisition, he says.
-A lower ratio suggests a bargain or a value stock.
+It’s a useful ratio to determine whether a company has earnings, cash flow or even positive book value since sales is always a positive number.
+A lower ratio suggests you’ve found a bargain, or a value stock.
+Industry consensus says lower P/S stocks have better value because investors are paying less for every dollar of a company’s revenues.
+P/S ratio values can vary across sectors, so to best assess a company’s P/S, compare it with industry peers.

 This is the amount of profit a company makes for every unit of sales.
-Profit margins are unique to an industry, with grocery chains known for low profit margins, while software companies claim double-digit ratios.
+Investors calculate this ratio by dividing net profit over revenue.
+Profit margins are unique to an industry — with grocery chains known for low profit margins, while software companies can claim double-digit ratios.
 But this information doesn’t necessarily mean that it’s better to buy a software company than a grocery store stock.
+A high profit margin means a business can offer products priced higher than its costs, yielding profits through effective pricing strategies.
+A low profit margin may mean there are inefficient pricing strategies, where a business cannot produce enough profit to cover expenses.
 Any stock could be a winner with a growing revenue stream and steady profit margins.
-When analyzing a company to buy, consider several financial ratios, growth prospects, sales, debt levels along with relative profit margins.

-Companies with rising dividend payments are favored by John Robinson, owner of Financial Planning Hawaii.
-The dividend-payout ratio is the percentage of net income paid to investors in the form of dividends.
+Companies with rising dividend payments are favored by John Robinson, owner and founder of Nest Egg Guru in Hawaii.
+The dividend payout ratio is the percentage of net income paid to investors in the form of dividends.
+This ratio tells investors how much earnings are paid out in dividends versus how much is reinvested back into the company.
 The higher the percentage, the less money remains to reinvest back into growing the company.
-“Companies that pay out less than 60 percent of their earnings as dividends tend to have room for further dividend increases and the ability to withstand temporary earnings downturns without having to reduce or eliminate dividend payments,” he says.
+“Companies that pay out less than 60% of their earnings as dividends tend to have room for further dividend increases and the ability to withstand temporary earnings downturns without having to reduce or eliminate dividend payments,“ he says.

 Price-free cash flow ratio